Tuesday, January 02, 2024

-Community-based marketing (CBM) is a relatively new ‘buzz’ for many businesses in the IT Channel, yet it’s been around for quite some time in various forms.
-But it has evolved.
+Community-based marketing (CBM) is a relatively new ‘buzz’ for many businesses in the IT Channel.
+It's been around for some time, but as with everything, it has evolved.

 Some may argue this is a topic that sits firmly in the remit of the marketing team and an initiative they should own and manage.
 However, the value it brings from reporting in-depth insights into buyer needs means it can also be used to inform sales conversations to optimise time and effectiveness.